typlo-gh/Ford-WINCE-Autokit/README.md

 4. Insert the prepared USB drive into available USB port in the infotainment system.
 5. Go to Settings > General > Map Update > Yes (make sure the engine is running while contents are being copied).
 6. If anything goes wrong, you will have to manually copy the files from the USB drive to the infotainment system by opening the dashboard unit within the car that houses the infotainment system.
-7. Go to Settings > General > Map Path - Select \Storage Card\LaunchAutoKit\Arthur.exe to launch the Autokit application.
+7. Go to Settings > General > Map Path - Select \SDMEM\LaunchAutoKit\Arthur.exe to launch the Autokit application.
 8. Confirm the app works by connecting the Carlinkit CPC200-CCPM/CCPA dongle to the USB port in the infotainment system.